 Ridesharing has made quite an impact when it first came to the market in 2012.
-The service has exploded across the country and globe and in several markets, and has already overtaken taxis as the leading vehicle transportation option.
+The service has exploded across the country and globe and in several markets and has already overtaken taxis as the leading vehicle transportation option.
 Uber, the most prominent amongst the rideshare vendors, has led the charge in disrupting the century-old taxi monopoly and has brought a new generation of urban transportation options to cities throughout the world.
-Uber started operating in 2009 but it wasn’t until 2012 when the UberX service was introduced and ushered in a new era of transportation catering to a new 21st century mindset.
+Uber started operating in 2009 but it wasn’t until 2012 when the UberX service was introduced and ushered in a new era of transportation catering to a new 21st-century mindset.
 Since then, this disrupting service has rapidly expanded.

 Uber, Lyft, and Others – Making the Decision Easier

 With the rise of Uber come other competitors providing exactly the same service.
-Uber’s ridesharing services with dynamic pricing and real-time availability has kickstarted an industry that has quickly led to stiff competition from new players like Lyft, Juno, Gett, Curb, and dozens more.
+Uber’s ridesharing services with dynamic pricing and real-time availability have kickstarted an industry that has quickly led to stiff competition from new players like Lyft, Juno, Gett, Curb, and dozens more.
 Globally there are now approximately 80 rideshare companies, with 41 in North America alone, and the number is steadily rising.

 With so many new players in the rideshare space, competition for services and new users is stiff.
 This shakeup has inspired a new company to come up with the bold idea of creating a third party app which provides a complementary service and solves an emerging problem for ridesharing customers.
 Called Whipster, the app is like the Trivago for ridesharing; an aggregation app.
-This app compares rates and prices for rideshares, bikeshares, taxi and public transportation and is currently live in 400 cities throughout North America.
+This app compares rates and prices for rideshares, bikeshares, taxi, and public transportation and is currently live in 400 cities throughout North America.
 This way, a passenger only needs to open one app, Whipster, and not have to look at multiple vendor apps to manually find the best rate.

 “The bold idea behind Whipster is to bring consumer services to the rideshare industry, to be able to compare rideshares like a hotel, an airline, or a car rental service like in Expedia or Trivago, and bring that to the consumer.
 The idea is that the rideshare industry is young and growing.
 Several years ago, there were just two vendors – Uber and Lyft, but today there are 41 vendors in the industry.
-That kind of growth in the ride share is going to demand aggregation for consumers so they are able to price and compare their options just like you would an airline industry,” explained Russel Olinger, CEO and Founder of Whipster, Inc.
+That kind of growth in the rideshare is going to demand aggregation for consumers so they are able to price and compare their options just like you would an airline industry,” explained Russel Olinger, CEO, and Founder of Whipster, Inc.

 “The slogan for Whipster is ‘Driven By You’,” according to Olinger.
 “Essentially, what that means is every option is available to the consumer and you get to drive your decision.
 You get to drive your choice.
 Whipster is different from other aggregators because we are approaching this as a full-ground transportation platform where we offer the bike-shares, the public transportation, and the rideshares,” he adds.